juicedata/juicefs/docs/en/getting-started/for_distributed.md

 The following command may result in file corruption and loss, so be careful to use it!
 :::

-Once you have ensured data security, add the option `--force` or `-f` to the unmount command to force the file system unmounted.
+You can add the option `--force` or `-f` to force the file system unmounted if you are clear about the consequence of the operation.

 ```shell
 juicefs umount --force mnt